usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-Criterion 2.4.4, a public entity would generally have to provide sufficient information in the text of the link alone, or in the text of the link together with the link’s programmatically determined link context, so that a user could understand the purpose of each link and determine whether they want to access a given document.
-175
+Criterion 2.4.4, a public entity would generally have to provide sufficient information in the text of the link alone, or in the text of the link together with the link’s programmatically determined link context, so that a user could understand the purpose of each link and determine whether they want to access a given document. {% fn 175 %}

 This exception also only applies when the content is individualized for a specific person or their property or account.
 Examples of individualized documents include medical